 - Some medications can cause symptoms like Parkinson’s disease.

 Parkinsons-Plus syndromes are diseases that appear to be just like Parkinson’s disease but are subtly different – e.g. in terms of eye movements, or early falls.
-These diseases have complex names: Progressive Supranuclear Palsy (PSP), Multiple Systems Atrophy (MSA), Cortico-Basal Disease (CBD) etc….
+These diseases have complicated names: Progressive Supranuclear Palsy (PSP), Multiple Systems Atrophy (MSA), Cortico-Basal Disease (CBD), etc….
 These are further described here.

-Certain medications can cause symptoms just like Parkinson’s disease!
-This is an absolutely important and often overlooked part of treating the patient.
+Certain medications can cause symptoms, just like Parkinson’s disease!
+This is an absolutely essential and often overlooked part of treating the patient.
 Some patients don’t require more medications, they require less!